Policies

 Probation

-If a student fails to meet the cumulative GPA requirements for two (2) consecutive semesters, the Dean of the College/School will conduct a suspension/dismissal review.
-Students must receive clearance from the CASE Director to be eligible to register for future semesters.
+If a student fails to meet the cumulative GPA requirements for two (2) consecutive semesters, the Office of the Dean will conduct a suspension/dismissal review.
+Students must receive clearance from the Office of the Dean to be eligible to register for future semesters.
 Suspension constitutes removal from the University for a stipulated period.
 Dismissal constitutes permanent separation from the University.
 Dismissal and suspension are based on the student's unsatisfactory academic progress.

 For full policy related to academic standing, see the University’s Undergraduate Catalogue.